AlessandroBagnoli/pleo-be-challenge/README.md

 want to wait for the first day of the month (understandable :smile:), you can import in Postman the collection located in the `collection` folder.
-It contains basically the same requests that the `scheduler` makes: one which publishes a message on PubSub for triggering the processing of the invoices in `PENDING` status, and the other which does the same for the invoices in `RETRY` status, via the REST APIs exposed by PubSub
+It contains basically the same requests that the `scheduler` makes: one which publishes a message on PubSub for triggering the processing of the invoices in `PENDING` status, and the other which does the same for the invoices in `RETRY` status, via the REST APIs exposed by PubSub.

-## Future improvements
+## Future improvements and conclusion

+There is still some room for improvements and decisions to be taken, like:

+- TODO
+- TODO
-TODO
+- TODO

+Overall I really enjoyed the time spent thinking about a solution and implementing it.<br>
+I liked the challenge: it was different from the good-old "write a Spring Boot CRUD application" kind of challenge :smile: and it also gave me the opportunity to know and put hands on a few libraries and tools I never worked with, like `Gradle` (always used `Maven`), `Exposed`, `Javalin`, and `Mockk` (always used `Mockito`).